 The sun was shining and the atmosphere was filled with nerves and excitement.
 Ali Layard, his father Andrew and Pete, one of our Specialist Paramedics in Critical Care arrived to the start of the Bristol 10K wearing their helicopter hats and in good spirits.
 Ali’s mum and sister were supporting from the side lines, together with a cheer-squad from Great Western Air Ambulance Charity.

 6 years ago Ali was only 9 years old when he was accidentally knocked off a narrow boat and dragged into the propeller, sustaining terrible injuries to both his legs.
+Ali not only lost his kneecap, but also lost all of his left knee bending mechanism, 60% of his lower right leg and had to undergo numerous lengthy operations including a muscle and soft tissue transplant to reconstruct his leg.
 Our Critical Care team were called to the scene and stabilised Ali enough to safely transport him to Frenchay Hospital, Bristol.
 After the accident Ali was told that he would never walk unaided again, yet through sheer grit and determination he has defied all odds and completed the Bristol 10K earlier this year.

 It’s been a long and difficult road to recovery, but Ali has made remarkable progress and is not only walking but in fact a keen sportsman!
 Inspiring many people along the way, he was successful enough to get a sports scholarship for Wellington School.
 His hard work and determination hasn’t stopped there and he’s started playing for the England Physical Disability Cricket Lions Team.